 3. Aseptically transfer this aliquot back into the broth tube.
 Additional tubes may be inoculated with 0.5 ml each from the suspension.
 A slant of #1190 may also be inoculated with 0.2 ml.
 Streak several blood plates to check for colonial morphology and purity.

 4. Incubate tubes under an anaerobic atmosphere at 60oC.
 Incubate one agar plate anaerobically for colony formation, and one aerobically for aerobic contamination check.

 5. Within 48 hours, growth should be evident by turbidity in the broth and by large, circular, undulate colonies on the anaerobic agar surfaces.
 No growth should occur on agar plates incubated aerobically.

-· Placement of test tubes under a gassing cannula system hooked to anaerobic gas.
+· Tubes of media are placed under a gassing cannula system hooked to a source of oxygen free gas.